 To see Layout Plans of each section please click on the links below:

-The Minister for Planning has approved construction and operation of up to 107 wind turbines.
+The Minister for Planning has approved construction and operation of up to 107 wind turbines, of which only 104 were eventually erected.

-104 Turbines are currently under construction with a tip height of 169m.
+104 Turbines are now constructed, and are operating and supplying power into the grid, with a tip height of 169m.

-The Project would result in up to 1,050,000 MWh of renewable electricity being generated.
+The Project has the capacity to generate up to 1,050,000 MWh of renewable electricity.

 This is enough renewable energy to power the equivalent of 228,000 average Victorian homes annually, approximately 10% of Victorian households.*

-The Moorabool Wind Farm will connect to Victoria’s electricity network at the Elaine Terminal Station via a new overhead 132kV powerline.
+The Moorabool Wind Farm is connected to Victoria’s electricity network at the Elaine Terminal Station via an overhead 132kV powerline.

 Please contact us if you have questions or comments on the project.